xapple/forest_puller/NOTES.md

 * Add Cyprus to countries available.

+* Table in 1.2c in SOEF can enable us to perform an inter-source check of consistency

 # TODO

 * Make a total of all EU countries.

 * Write up introduction and methods.

-* Table in 1.2c in SOEF can enable us to perform an inter-source check of consitency

 * Possibly convert the m^3 into net CO2 emission in tons for faostat ipcc, hpffre: